Protecting your privacy

 If we have obtained your information through any of these methods and you would like a list of these entities or websites, please contact us at email@example.com.

-If you feel you have not given us consent to use your details and would like to be removed from our call or email lists, please contact us at email@example.com.
+If you feel you have not given us consent to use your details or would like to be removed from our call or email lists, please contact us at firstname.lastname@example.org.

 How we use your personal information

-The primary purpose for which we collect information about you is to enable us to perform our business activities and functions and to provide the best possible quality of customer experience.
+The primary purpose for which we collect information about you is to enable us to perform our business activities and functions (primarily credit activities) and to provide the best possible quality of customer experience.

 Your personal information may be used to: verify your identity; assist you to gain approval or provision of a product or service; provide the services you require; administer and manage those services such as payments; inform you of ways the services provided to you could be improved or additional services that you may benefit from; marketing services (explained below); conduct appropriate checks for credit-worthiness and for fraud; research and develop our services provided, either directly or referred; and to gain an understanding of your information and credit or financial needs so we can provide you with a better service.